Current information appears on Castleton University pages for students entering in and prior to the 2022-2023 academic year.

-- Work with other health care professionals in disciplines such as emergency medicine, orthopedic medicine, family practice medicine, chiropractic medicine, and physical therapy.
+- Work with other health care professionals in disciplines such as emergency medicine, orthopedic medicine, family practice medicine, and physical therapy.

 - Benefit from an immersive, full-time clinical experience as an athletic trainer to complete your program.

-Applicants to the program must be enrolled in the Castleton University Kinesiology/Pre-Athletic Training bachelor’s degree program OR have earned a bachelor’s degree from a regionally accredited college or university by the time of matriculation to the MAT program.
+Applicants to the program must be enrolled in the Castleton University Health Science bachelor’s degree program with a concentration in Pre-Athletic Training OR have earned a bachelor’s degree from a regionally accredited college or university by the time of matriculation to the MAT program.
 Please take note of the specific admissions requirements.
 Enrollment in the MAT program is limited and admission is selective.

 The program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).